srsci/ti-solutions-web.github.io/positions.md

 Please send your application documents (in English) consisting of motivational letter, detailed CV (max 2 pages), diplomas, transcripts (with grades), work certificates and/or reference letters (if available) to: Zurich43, Yvonne Maeder, Zeughausstrasse 43, 8004

 Zurich, Switzerland, Phone: +41 44 245 96 96, <jobs@z43.swiss>

-Informal enquiries are welcome and should be directed to Dr. Sabine Regel <regel@ti-solutions.swiss>.
+<br>Informal enquiries are welcome and should be directed to Dr. Sabine Regel <regel@ti-solutions.swiss>.

 [Download as Pdf](../assets/pdfs/JobAd_Sen_Qual_Reg_Affairs_Specialist.pdf)